open-source-tabletop/cadence-wargame-system/collections/_shadow-war/guardian-chapters.md

 - Twin Heavy Autocannons, 2 Fusion Gauntlets, and an Auto Grenade Launcher
 - Twin Autocannons and a Jump Pack
 - Twin Plasma Rifles and a Jump Pack
-- Heavy Pistol, Fusion Rifle, and Frag Grenades
+- Heavy Pistol and Fusion Rifle
-- Heavy Pistol, Heavy Fusion Rifle, and Frag Grenades
+- Heavy Pistol and Heavy Fusion Rifle

 ## Guardian Chapters Summary